RameshRaja05/Detection-of-cyberbullying-using-machine-learning-in-social-media/README.md

 To set up the project on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/RameshRaja05/Detection-of-cyberbullying-using-machine-learning-in-social-media.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r requirements.txt` (note if you can't find the requirements.txt file run the following command to generate a requirements.txt `pip3 freeze > requirements.txt`  # Python3
+`pip freeze > requirements.txt`  # Python2
 3. [Additional installation instructions, if any]

 ## Usage